dimensi0n/persona/README.md

 7. Create sessions

 ## What does it NOT do?
-3. Does not verify email
+3. Does not verify email.

 ## How to use it